secretGeek/today-i-learned-staging/todo/index_of_improvements.md

 ## todo tracking

-- title of pages to be shown on page (not just the friendlified file name).

 - a tag for including the {toc:} in the document.
 	- a page for showing details of toc and other embedded macros used by clowncar.